A jackal and a peacock were friends.

 Then one day the jackal didn't catch anything for supper, and he thought about how the peacock had mocked him.

 "If I can't have lamb," the jackal decided, "I can have peacock!"

 So the jackal killed the peacock and ate him.

 Inspired by: Tales of the Punjab by Flora Annie Steel

-Notes: The term peahen refers to a female peafowl, and the peacock is a male.
-You can learn more at Wikipedia.
+Notes: The term peahen refers to a female peafowl, and the peacock is a male; I made the story about a peacock.